 By mc4lifes from Sydney, NSW

 What I do is ask them if they have to go potty, (unless they already went) if they say no they still probably do.
 So I bring them to the bathroom and close the door with myself inside and the 2 year old and tell her she can't go unless she goes potty.
-It might take a while but be patient.
-She might also cry a lot just ignore it.

 Are you sure she's ready?
 Some children aren't ready for potty training till they're a bit older.
 Potty training is a big step for them physically and mentally.
 If she isn't starting pre-school till next year I wouldn't rush it.
 If she gets stressed it might make the job all that much harder.

 I am trying to potty train my son who is 2 and is showing signs that he's ready for potty training.
 He doesn't like going in his diaper any more, he wears underwear now.
 I put him on the potty every half hour, but he will go into another room and take off his pants and go to the bathroom on the floor.
 I have tried so many things to get him to stop doing it.
 I don't know what else to do.
 Please help.

 Here's one idea, a tip I posted several years back: We'd do the "Potty Dance" together...

 But, we had to wait until my granddaughter was 3 (not all kids are ready at 2 or 2 1/2).
 You'll know if it's too early to start if your child starts "holding it" for long periods.
 If this happens, stop the potty training & wait for 3 to 6 months until he's ready.